karmaniverous/stan/.stan/system/stan.todo.md

   - Link Roadmap (this file) prominently in README.

 Completed (recent)

+- init UX: default “Preserve existing scripts” to Yes; skip selection when preserving
+  - Change: the interactive confirm now defaults to Yes; when preserving scripts, the package.json script selection checklist is hidden.
+  - Implementation:
+    - src/stan/init/prompts.ts — confirm default set to `true`; added `when` to conditionally present selection only when not preserving.
+  - Notes:
+    - CLI `--preserve-scripts` continues to behave as before; this change affects interactive defaults and UX only.
+    - Existing tests remain valid; follow‑up tests can assert skip behavior via prompt mocks.

 - docs(config): add complete “Stan Configuration” guide under docs-src; include in typedoc projectDocuments; link from README Guides.